shabanakausar/shabanakausar/README.md

 - 👋 Hi, I’m @shabanakausar
-- 👀 I’m interested in Data Science
+- 👀 I am a Data Science /Data Analyst.
-- 🌱 I’m currently learning Machine learning
+- 🌱 I’m working on Generative AI Projects
-- 💞️ I’m looking to collaborate on Data Science
+- 💞️ I’m looking to collaborate on Data Science/ Gen AI
-- 📫 How to reach me : Email at : datascience7861111@gmail.com
+- 📫 How to reach me : Email at : shabanakausar046@gmail.com

 <!---
 shabanakausar/shabanakausar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.